25 Top Twin Birthday Party Theme Ideas (With Pictures!)

 Ask guests to bring two toilet paper rolls for them to use to make binoculars so they can safely view the animals from afar.

-You will need to provide white glue, string or ribbon, construction paper or butcher paper, and decorating supplies, such as markers, crayons, stickers or tissue paper.
+You will need to provide white glue, string or ribbon, construction paper or butcher paper, and decorating supplies, such as markers, crayons, stickers, or tissue paper.

 18. Superheroes vs. Villains

 Use a large refrigerator box to make a telephone booth for Superman or a jail for any villains who get caught.
-Create a unique photo booth by laying down a blue sheet (kids will be laying on the floor).

 19. Sports, Sports, and More Sports

-This is an especially great theme for outdoor celebrations.
-Any sport can be the main attraction or you can opt for a variety, such as volleyball, tennis, gymnastics, and more.
+Any sport can be the main attraction, or you can opt for a variety, such as volleyball, tennis, gymnastics, and more.

 Create a new game by playing softball with a beachball.
 If you are dressing up, some of the kids might want to be a cheerleader or the coach!